Skip to content

 What is a Second Factor?

-Two Factor Authentication is a method of confirming a user's identity by requiring the user to present two pieces of evidence ("factors") to an authentication mechanism.
-In our system, the first factor is a password (something the user knows), while the second factor is a token generated by software on the user's mobile device (something the user possesses).
+2 Factor Authentication (2FA) is a method of confirming a user's identity by requiring the user to present two pieces of evidence ("factors") to an authentication mechanism.

 What do I need in order to obtain a second factor token?

 In order to obtain a second factor token, you will need a mobile device.
 On that mobile device, you will then need to install Google Authenticator (or another QR code reader application that implements the Time-based One Time Password algorithm) on your mobile device.
-See also Setting Up Two-Factor Authentication.
+See also First_Time_Login.

 Can I use an SSH key pair as an alternative second factor?